PrismRL/prism/docs/source/making-a-roguelike/part14.rst

    --- @param level Level
    --- @param zappable Actor
    function Zap:perform(level, zappable)
-       local zappableComponent = zappable:expect(prism.components.Zappable):reduceCharges()
+       zappable:expect(prism.components.Zappable):reduceCharges()
-       Log.addMessage(self.owner, "You zap the wand!") end
+   end

    return Zap

 Now we implement a zap action.
-We implement a canPerform that checks if the wand has enough charges to zap.
-Then we implement a perform action that reduces the wand's charges and logs a message.
+We implement a ``canPerform`` that checks if the wand has enough charges to zap.
+Then we implement a ``perform`` action that reduces the wand's charges.

 Making a wand
 -------------